-Passed Re-Audition When
+Re-Audition n

-EVALUATION Chapter
+ON EVALUATIONChapter

-Person(s) or Group Audition ing
+Person(s) or Group Auditioning

 Date Evalutator

 A. Audition Purpose

 1. One-time performance for

 a.
 Number of songs to be performed

 b.
-Emceeing require d?
+Emceeing required?
 Yes No

-2. To be a regularly perform ming quartet
+2. To be a regularly performing quartet

 B. Musical Performance Inadequate Satisfactory Good

-1. Music selection has varied predominant use of barbarrangements. -
+Music selection has variety with predominant use of barbershop arrangements.

 2. Correct notes and words

 3. In synch and in tune

-4. Energy and forward mot ion
+4. Energy and forward motion

-aw In a

 C. Visual Performance

 1. Correct stage stance and posture

-2. Planned movements app and synchronized ropriate
+2. Planned movements appropriate and synchronized

-3. Appropriate facial expres ssions
+3. Appropriate facial expressions and poise

-4. Energy and emotional cowith audience nnection
+4. Energy and emotional connection with audience

-Inadequate Satisfactory Good

-D. Unit Appearance

-Costume appropriate for venue and audience

-Costume properly fitted, clean, pressed and in good repair

-3. Hair style suitable for costume

-4. Appropriate stage or street makeup applied in a uniform manner

-E. Emcee Inadequate Satisfactory Good

-Uses appropriate material in good taste

-2. Delivery creates a sense of continuity

-3. Material is planned and relevant to the audience.

-Inadequate Satisfactory Good

-F. Performance Package 400

-Performance has beginning and ending, and its tied together in

-an interesting manner.
+D. Unit Appearance Inadequate Satisfactory Good Costume appropriate for venue and audience Costume properly fitted, clean, pressed and in good repair 3.
+Hair style suitable for costume 4.
+Appropriate stage or street makeup applied in a uniform manner E. Emcee Inadequate Satisfactory Good Uses appropriate material in good taste 2.
+Delivery creates a sense of continuity 3.
+Material is planned and relevant to the audience.
+F. Performance Package Inadequate Satisfactory Good Performance has beginning and ending, and its tied together in an interesting manner.